android-47/connect_four/README.md

 ```

 ### KNOWN LIMITATIONS
 * In 1 player mode.
-The computer makes decisions very quickly and there is not that much spacing between the computer's turn
-  and the human's turn, so it may be hard to notice the computer's move but by looking at the board from the end of the
-  previous turn, it should clear up anything that may not be clear.
+The computer makes decisions very quickly, so it may be hard to notice the computer's move but by looking at the board from the end of the previous turn, it should clear up anything that may not be clear.